ohnickmoy/hello-rails/README.md

 # Hello, Rails!

-This is a basic Ruby on Rails App to display "Hello, Rails" on your local machine, along with a redis instance, a postgresql instance, and some basic monitoring via Prometheus and Grafana
+This is a basic Ruby on Rails App to display "Hello, Rails" on your local machine, along with a redis instance, a postgresql instance, and some basic monitoring via Prometheus and Grafana.
+It's meant for educational purposes and not for a production environment

 ## Prerequisites